-I used a shelf pin jig to drill holes in the sides to make the shelves adjustable.
+I used my Kreg shelf pin jig to drill holes in the sides to make the shelves adjustable.
 I know my mom is even more indecisive than me (where do you think I got it from??), so I thought it would be good to allow the shelves to move.

 So remember that leftover piece of 3/4″ plywood from step 1?
-I ripped it to 15″ wide, then cut it into three pieces about 29 3/4″ long for the shelves.
-You could add edge banding to the front.
-I used thin pieces of wood I had as scraps instead…it’s all the same haha.
+I cut it into three pieces about 29 3/4″ long for the shelves.
+You could add edge banding to the front to cover the plywood edges if desired.

-And I am glad she went with the stained shelves.
+But I do really like the two tone here and I’m glad she went with the stained shelves.

 Until next time, happy building 🙂